satellite-image-deep-learning/techniques/assets/software.md

 * https://terria.io/ for pretty catalogues
 * Large datasets may come in HDF5 format, can view with -> https://www.hdfgroup.org/downloads/hdfview/
 * Climate data is often in netcdf format, which can be opened using xarray
-* The xarray docs list a number of ways that data [can be stored and loaded](http://xarray.pydata.org/en/latest/io.html#).
 * [TileDB](https://tiledb.com/) -> a 'Universal Data Engine' to store, analyze and share any data (beyond tables), with any API or tool (beyond SQL) at planet-scale (beyond clusters), open source and managed options.
 [Recently hiring](https://discourse.pangeo.io/t/job-openings-at-tiledb-inc/787) to work with xarray, dask, netCDF and cloud native storage
 * [BigVector database](https://deepai.org/bigvector) -> A fully-managed, highly-scalable, and cost-effective database for vectors.
 Vectorize structured data or orbital imagery and discover new insights
 * Read about [Serverless PostGIS on AWS Aurora](https://blog.addresscloud.com/serverless-postgis/)